 The Institute of Delaware Corporate and Business Law has forged strong relationships with the state bench and bar at the highest levels, providing opportunities for student fellowships.
 Students learn from stellar full-time faculty, as well as present and former Delaware Supreme Court justices and Chancery Court judges.
 The Institute supports the Delaware Journal of Corporate Law—one of the most frequently cited specialty journals in the nation—and hosts the Ruby R. Vale Moot Court competition, one of the nation's premier corporate competitions.
 With the addition of the Helen S. Balick Visiting Professor of Law, we are expanding our offerings in the area of bankruptcy.

-Students and faculty work together through the Global Environmental and Natural Resources Law Institute to promote environmental interests locally and globally.
+Students and faculty work together through the Environmental Rights Institute to promote environmental interests locally and globally.
 The Institute sponsors a distinguished speakers series and opportunities for collaborative research on issues ranging from climate change to constitutionalism.
 Celebrating its 25th anniversary, the clinic works in state and federal administrative and judicial forums.
 Faculty scholarship in this area has broken ground in sustainability, climate change, environmental citizen suits, energy, international law, toxic torts, and constitutional law.
 Our focus is global, experiential, and interdisciplinary.

 The Family Health Law & Policy Institute engages and serves the community by promoting knowledge, providing specialized legal training, and influencing law and policy development that support the health of all families.
 We produce innovative scholarship and promote rigorous discussion of the issues in conferences, workshops, and other forums.
 Our strong, collaborative relationships with leaders and policymakers in family and health law empower students with the legal knowledge, skills, and experience to improve families’ health outcomes.
 Through a robust field component, students acquire valuable experience in a variety of settings, including hospitals, schools, and government agencies.